Fatigue means feeling very tired, exhausted and lacking energy. It can be a symptom of the cancer itself or a side

 How long can fatigue last?

-Cancer related fatigue is different from tiredness which is usually short term and you feel better after you stop, sleep or rest.
+Cancer related fatigue can be severe and last for different amounts of time depending on what’s causing it.
+Fatigue is different from tiredness which is usually short term and you feel better after you stop, sleep or rest.
 Cancer fatigue doesn’t usually go away with sleep or rest.
-It can be severe and last a long time.

 How fatigue can affect your daily life

 Fatigue can be very frustrating.
 You and your relatives might underestimate how much it can affect daily life.

-Everyday life can be hard work and you might not have the energy to cook, clean, bathe or go shopping.
+Everyday life can be difficult and you might not have the energy to cook, clean, bathe or go shopping.
 You might not even feel up to a chat.
-Things that you used to find second nature or easy are now a task and can be hard work.
+Things that you used to find easy to do can feel like hard work.

 Fatigue can affect the way you feel about yourself and your relationships with other people.
 You can feel very down and not want to go out or be with people which can be hard for them to understand.

 You might have to stop working or cut down your hours.

-You might feel like fatigue is a constant reminder of your cancer and this can be hard to accept.
+Some people feel like fatigue is a constant reminder of their cancer and this can be hard to accept.

 You might worry that because you feel so tired all the time your cancer could be getting worse.
 But it is more likely to be a side effect of treatment, or due to the fact that cancer can cause fatigue.

 Managing cancer fatigue

+Fatigue is very real and can have a big impact on your life.
 There are some things you can do to help with fatigue.
-Speak with your doctor or specialist nurse if you are feeling very tired.
-They can help you to manage it and might give you treatment.
+Speak with your doctor or nurse if you are feeling very tired or if you think you have symptoms of fatigue.
+There are ways of managing it and your healthcare team will try to help you.